metabase/throttle/README.md

 [![Dependencies Status](http://jarkeeper.com/metabase/throttle/status.png)](http://jarkeeper.com/metabase/throttle) [![Circle CI](https://circleci.com/gh/metabase/throttle.svg?style=svg)](https://circleci.com/gh/metabase/throttle)

 A `Throttler` is a simple object used for throttling API endpoints or other code pathways.
-It keeps track of all calls to an API endpoint with some value over some past period of time.
+It keeps track of all calls with some value over some past period of time.
 If the number of calls with this value exceeds some threshold, an exception is thrown, telling a user they must wait some period of time before trying again.

 ### Example